Jadamso/Rbooks/docs/03-ROLS.md

 > if you torture the data long enough, it will confess
 >
-> --- Ronald Coase, Unknown Date
+> --- R. Coase (Source Unknown)

 > the definition of a causal parameter is not always clearly stated, and formal statements of identifying conditions in terms of well-specified economic models are rarely presented.
 Moreover, the absence of explicit structural frameworks makes it difficult to cumulate knowledge across studies conducted within this framework.
 Many studies produced by this research program have a `stand alone' feature and neither inform nor are influenced by the general body of empirical knowledge in economics.
 >
-> --- Heckman 2000
+> --- J.J.
+Heckman, 2000

 > without explicit prior consideration of the effect of the instrument choice on the parameter being estimated, such a procedure is effectively the opposite of standard statistical practice in which a parameter of interest is defined first, followed by an estimator that delivers that parameter.
 Instead, we have a procedure in which the choice of the instrument, which is guided by criteria designed for a situation in which there is no heterogeneity, is implicitly allowed to determine the parameter of interest.
 This goes beyond the old story of looking for an object where the light is strong enough to see; rather, we have at least some control over the light but choose to let it fall where it may and then proclaim that whatever it illuminates is what we were looking for all along.
 >
-> --- Deaton 2010
+> --- A. Deaton, 2010

-The first example is a familiar one, the second is currently being research.
-At the end are two simple examples of scientism with the ''latest and greatest'' empirical recipes---we don't have many theoretical results yet, but I think you can understand the issue with the numerical example.
+The next example is a familiar one, and the one after is currently being researched.
+At the end are two simple examples of scientism with the ''latest and greatest'' empirical recipes---we don't have many theoretical results yet but I think you can understand the issue with the numerical example.

 ## US Gov't Spending on Science